Skip to content

 How to choose from the profusion offered by the Tefaf

 Suppose you have a small capital in your pocket.
 And you go to the Tefaf for a day.
-That's a festive feeling: an art gift for yourself.
+It's a festive feeling: an art gift for yourself.
 But once inside, there's a good chance you'll be shocked.
 Because how to choose from 30,000 objects?
 In those 265 stands from renowned galleries from 20 countries: Argentina, United States, Canada, Italy, Japan?
 And which corner will you look in?
 Antiquities?
 Or modern, antiquarian, design?
-Will you go for a sculpture, a canvas, jewellery, chair or a book?....
+Will you go for a sculpture, a canvas, jewellery, chair or a book?

 'For me, only the text exists' - Alberto Manguel & Hans Goedkoop on black pages #wu13

-With a jam-packed programme like Writers Unlimited 2013, it sometimes happens that, even as a professional journalist, despite everything, you end up dropping in somewhere too late, and then just catch a glimpse of something really great.
-In this case, after the tour de force by Amos Oz and Adriaan van Dis, it was the spoken word performance by Kenyan Ngwatilo Mawiyoo.
+With a jam-packed programme like Writers Unlimited 2013, it sometimes happens that, even as a professional journalist, despite everything, you end up dropping in somewhere too late, and then just catching a glimpse of something really great.
+In this case, after the tour de force of Amos Oz and Adriaan van Dis, was that Kenyan Ngwatilo Mawiyoo's spoken word performance.
 Mea culpa for that.

 41.5 million a year for improving cultural education

 The Ministry of Education, Culture and Science is investing time and money in improving cultural education in primary schools in the coming years.
 Through a combination of existing pots and money contributed by the state, municipalities and provinces, 41.5 million euros a year will be freed up for arts education in the coming years.
-And before every self-employed artist starts making plans now: that money will mainly go towards research and procedures, the most concrete goal being: 'the development of a learning...
+And before every self-employed artist starts making plans now: that money will mainly go towards research and procedures, with the most concrete goal being: 'the development of a curriculum for cultural education'.

 The Promise main theme at 32nd Netherlands Film Festival - audience recruitment stepped up

 Next year, the Netherlands Film Festival will have to face extensive budget cuts.
-So let's enjoy ourselves extra this year, was the recommendation with which festival director Willemien van Aalst closed the press conference presenting the programme of the 32nd Netherlands Film Festival this afternoon.
-Isabella Rossellini in Nono, the zigzag child Especially in these times of economic headwind, the...
+Therefore, let's enjoy this year extra, was the recommendation with which festival director Willemien van Aalst closed the press conference presenting the programme of the 32nd Netherlands Film Festival this afternoon.
+Precisely in this time of economic headwind, the festival has chosen this year's The Promise

 Halbe Zijlstra: 'nothing to do with local arts policy'